Understanding the Different Types of HVAC Systems for Your Northern Virginia Home

 – Works well with homes that already have ductwork in place.

-– Can be used in conjunction with a furnace for year-round heating and cooling.
+– Can be used in conjunction with a furnace for year-round furnace and cooling.

 Cons of Central Air Conditioning Systems: